Worry-Free Freshwater Sanitation

 Rather than subscribing to the old method of using a mixture of bleach and water to neutralize bacteria and slime that contaminate the RV freshwater system, treating with Purogene, a solution that’s been around for more than 50 years and EPA-approved, is easier to use — and it’s even safe to drink.

-Water system maintenance is one of those obscure tasks that either RVers don’t know about or promise themselves to get done before the next outing — but by then it’s usually too late and all kinds of bacteria or other contaminants begin growing inside the tank, leading to smelly water and health hazards.
-Unless you’re a full-time RVer, the potable water and the integrated system of pipes and water heater in your RV could end up sitting full (or partially full) for months if the system isn’t drained beforehand — which will undoubtedly lead to contamination.
+Unless you’re a full-time RVer, the potable water and the integrated system of pipes, the tank and water heater in your RV could end up sitting full (or partially full) for months if the system isn’t drained beforehand — which will undoubtedly lead to contamination.
 And even if you take care of the water system, there’s still the risk of contamination from RV park water or other sources while on the road.

 Fortunately, sanitizing your water system is not that difficult, requiring maybe an hour of your time.
 Classic procedures suggest the use of bleach and water to sanitize the tank and lines, but bleach is a poison and misuse can lead to even worse problems, including burning of your skin, damaging clothing and that awful lingering taste — even after thorough rinsing, which is mandatory.
 A better solution (pun intended) is to use Purogene, which has been around for more than 50 years and has the EPA’s blessing for use in drinking water.
 The liquid is 2% chlorine dioxide, which has no free chlorine and can successfully sanitize and deodorize RV water systems without the aforementioned negative issues related to the using bleach.